 When you cut your Chicken, make sure they are roughly the same size so they cook evenly.
 Another pro-tip is to make sure you mix the marinade very well, making sure it has coated all of the chicken.
 Finally and most importantly, the long you leave the chicken to marinate, the more delicious your Tikka Masala will be.

-When you cook your chicken make sure you let it cook, without moving it.
+While cooking the chicken, make sure you don’t overcrowd the pan and let it cook (avoid constantly moving it).
 By doing this you can assure your chicken will have the perfect char.
-Remember in Chicken Tikka Masala, the char is what gives it it’s authentic flavour.
+Remember in Chicken Tikka Masala, the char is what gives it, it’s authentic flavour.
 Once cooked set the chicken aside in a bowl till it is needed.

 Because I am lazy, I add my onion, garlic, and ginger into the NutriBullet and I blitz them.
 During my Tikka Masala research, I noticed the majority of recipes used hand blenders, I don’t own one, so processing them is the next best option.
 It’s also a lot faster.
 And this way, my eyes won’t tear from slicing onion.
 It might not look as appealing, but the results are exactly the same.